Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Introduction

-In the case of the white noise potential there turns out to be a peculiarity in the form of \tmtextit{renormalisation}, which means that in order to make sense of \eqref{eqn:intronls} one is required to shift by an infinite correction term, formally ``$\infty \cdummy u$''.
-This is reminiscent of the theory of singular SPDEs which has seen a rapid growth in recent years following the introduction of the theory of \tmtextit{Regularity Structures} by Hairer {\cite{hairer2014theory}} and the theory of \tmtextit{Paracontrolled Distributions} by Gubinelli, Perkowski, and Imkeller {\cite{gubinelli2015paracontrolled}}.
+In the case of the white noise potential there turns out to be a peculiarity in the form of \textit{renormalisation}, which means that in order to make sense of \eqref{eqn:intronls} one is required to shift by an infinite correction term, formally ``$\infty \cdummy u$''.
+This can be interpreted as an infinite phase shift in the PDE, since $e^{i t c} u$ solves the equation with an additional mass $c.$ This kind of renormalisation is now well known in the theory of singular SPDEs which has seen a rapid growth in recent years following the introduction of the theory of \textit{Regularity Structures} by Hairer {\cite{hairer2014theory}}, the theory of \textit{Paracontrolled Distributions} by Gubinelli, Perkowski, and Imkeller {\cite{gubinelli2015paracontrolled}} and others.

 The approach we follow in this paper is to put the potential $\xi$ into the definition of the operator, i.e. we try to define the operator